avindra/unix-info/src/out_of_tree.md

-Unix is where many things started, and we can learn a lot just by studying it.
-However, it is difficult to think about Unix without also considering various branches of it.
+Unix is where many things started, and there is much to be understood in a study of Unix alone.
+However, there were many developments outside the scope of, but closely related to Unix in some way.

 In particular, branches closer to the epoch (1970) are of great interest.